pulp/pulp_container/docs/index.rst

 Depending on your needs, you can perform whole or partial syncs from these remote repositories, blend content from different sources, and distribute them throughout your organization using Pulp.
 You can also build OCI-compatible images with Pulp Container and push them to a repository in Pulp so you can distribute private containers.

 For information about why you might think about hosting your own container registry, see `5 reasons to host your container registry with Pulp <https://opensource.com/article/21/5/container-management-pulp/>`__.
+At the time of this article's publication, there was no native way to perform import and exports to disconnected or air-gapped environments.
+This has since been introduced and is available.

 If you'd like to watch a recent talk about Pulp Container and see it in action, check out `Registry Native Delivery of Software Content <https://video.fosdem.org/2021/D.infra/registrynativedeliverysoftwarecontentpulp3.mp4>`__.